frankstevens1/fb-data/README.md

 ### View games selected

-To view the games that have been selected for data collection pass the `--check` argument to print out the current selection.
+To view the games that have been selected for data collection pass `--check` to print out the current selection.

 ```bash
 python3 main.py --check